Background pattern

 • Digestive problems: diarrhea, feeling unwell (nausea, vomiting).

-• Skin, hair, eyes, general: skin rash, fever, swelling in the face, hands, and feet, headache, fatigue or weakness, bleeding.
+• Skin, hair, eyes, general: rash, fever, swelling in the face, hands, and feet, headache, fatigue or weakness, bleeding.

 • Pain: muscle pain (during or after stopping treatment), abdominal pain.